lukecbutler/HawkAI/README.md

 objective 4: Change summary & concept to bullet points - summary: 3; concept: 4[v]
 objective 5: Create flask or ts web app (local) using input and output - be able to provide clean looking output[] objective 6: If a similarity score is to low, still relate back to most alike narrative, but give preview of synthetic narrative[]
-    create similarity score off of dot product multiplication in numpy
+    create similarity score off of dot product multiplication in numpy - taking all the keyword, creating a story, presenting it to the user

+objective 7: Be able to show software on raspberry pi[] - final deliverable